devankitanand/manufac/README.md

 # Manufac App

-Manufac App is a React-based application that utilizes Mantine for UI components and Vite for the build tool.
-The application displays crop data, including average yields and cultivation areas over the years.
+Manufac App is a React-based application that leverages Mantine for UI components and Vite for its build tool.
+This application provides an interface to display crop data, including average yields and cultivation areas over the years.

 ## Table of Contents